Gyms, Recreational Centers, Yoga Studios, and More

 Sports in Denmark operate differently than college sports in the U.S. Intramural sports do not exist at universities, and therefore, sports clubs function independently.
 In any given club, you are placed on a team according to your age and skill level.
 Most clubs are also arranged by where you live, so unlike the U.S., it is uncommon to drive huge distances to participate in athletics.
 The clubs often function as social, as well as athletic, organizations.

 While most Copenhageners speak nearly perfect English, coaches often give instructions in Danish.
 However, this should not stop you from joining a team!
 Your teammates will be sympathetic and help you understand the instructions.
 This is a great way to break the ice – and improve your Danish.
 Check out these organizations that past students have enjoyed being a part of:

-- CBS Sport: Badminton, basketball, floorball, football, handball, rugby, hockey, tennis, volleyball
+- CBS Sport: Badminton, basketball, floorball, football, handball, rugby, tennis, volleyball, lacrosse

 - DTU Sport: Football, basketball, rugby, sailing, badminton, table tennis, volleyball, AirSport, kayaking, dancing, climbing, diving

 - USG Student Sport: Many different types of activities; ball games, dancing, exercise classes, water sports, gymnastics, etc.

 Look out for various sporting events throughout your semester!
 There are running races and events, horse races, and football (soccer) games.
 Copenhagen’s football club is called F.C.
 København, and their home stadium is Telia Parken.

 If you’re passionate about playing a sport at home, volunteering to coach a local youth sports club is another way to get involved in your surrounding area.
 Google ‘local sports clubs’ plus the name of your kommune (municipality), and contact a specific association to see if they are interested.

 Get Exercise: Explore the City by Running or Biking